 And so my recovery went on – five steps forward, three steps back.
-With each failure, I learn new things about myself and about life.
-I eventually learned to trick myself into believing that every setback had a purpose and eventually my ‘failures’ became ‘lessons’.
-With each passing month, I began to see little changes in how I felt and how I saw the world.
+With each failure, I learn new things about myself and life.
+I eventually learned to trick myself into believing that every setback had a purpose.
+Eventually, my ‘failures’ became ‘lessons’.
+With each passing month, I began to see little changes in how I felt and I saw the world.
 I began to appreciate things that I was unable to enjoy in the past.
-And with these changes, my desire to continue towards recovery grew stronger.
+With these noticeable changes, my desire to continue towards recovery grew stronger.

-This is not to say that recovery was a walk in the park – it was a tug-of-war between ‘keep on going’ and ‘give up’.
+This is not to say that recovery was easy.
+It was a tug-of-war between ‘keep on going’ and ‘give up’.
 Many times, ‘giving up’ almost won because of my frustration with the concept of recovery.
-How was I to possibly know when my recovery would end and when my depression-free life began?
-I would constantly question this and get tired spending so much energy and time focusing on my mental health and sanity.
-I was tired of making progress and then falling into a depression relapse, only to undo all the progress that I had done.
-My journey often seemed impossible, as I tried to understand who I was as a person, struggling to figure out what parts of my life were a product of my depression and what parts were the real me.
+How was I to possibly know when my recovery would end?
+When would my depression-free life begin?
+I constantly questioned my journey and got tired spending so much energy focusing on my mental health.
+I was tired of making progress only to fall into a depression relapse and undo my progress.
+My journey often seemed impossible.
+I struggled with understanding who I was as a person.
+It was difficult separating which parts of myself were a product of my depression and which parts were the real me.

-Through these ups and downs, one of the greatest lessons I learned was that I could not accomplish this feat alone.
-In the moments I wanted to give up and go back to my habits of depression, I turned to my support group to get me back on my feet.
-Yes, internal motivation and determination is a necessary key in recovery, but having the support of those who have seen you at your worst and want you to be better is just as important.
+Through these ups and downs, one of my greatest lessons was that I could not accomplish this feat alone.
+My mental health story could not be complete without the support that I received.
+There were moments when I wanted to give up and go back to my habits of depression.
+At times like these, I turned to my support group to get me back on my feet.
+Yes, internal motivation and determination is a necessary key in recovery.
+However, having the support of those who have seen you at your worst and want you to be better is just as important.

-Within these two years, I had done the impossible: I recreated myself from someone who had no desire to live and had complete hatred towards herself, into someone in love with life and herself.
-My recovery and the experiences that came with it, have been life changing and responsible for everything I am today.
-Everyone knows the saying, “mind over matter”, a short, yet powerful statement that suggests that with the right mindset, anything is possible.
-However, depression handicaps the mind, making every part of daily life a dreadful chore, so doing anything beyond the necessary was exhausting.
-Now that I’ve learned to manage my depression, I am amazed by the beauty of life and the endless possibilities as to how we can live it.
+Within these two years, I did the impossible.
+I recreated myself from someone who had no desire to live and had complete hatred towards herself, into someone in love with life and herself.
+My recovery and the experiences that came with it, were life changing.
+They are responsible for who I am today.
+Everyone knows the saying, “mind over matter”.
+It is a short, yet powerful statement that suggests that with the right mindset, anything is possible.
+However, depression handicaps the mind, making every part of daily life a dreadful chore.
+With a mental illness, doing anything beyond the necessary is exhausting.
+Now that I learned to manage my depression, I am humbled by the beauty of life.

-Thank you for taking a moment to read this post and I hope you check back with my blog soon. 🙂
+Thank you for taking a moment to read this post and I hope you check out my blog. 🙂